0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 > ℹ️  **Heads Up:** I write specifically keeping editing to a minimum.
 There are likely spelling, grammatical mistakes.
 I prefer to keep my thoughts as close to raw as possible, and sometimes that means going off on tangents.
 Thank you for reading, if you are not dissuaded.

-Hi, my name is Ricky, and at the time of this writing, I'm a senior incident responder for Google Cloud, specifically, I have built many of the processes that are utilized across GCP for responding to threats of various sizes and scale.
+Hi, my name is Ricky, and at the time of this writing, I'm a senior incident responder for Google Cloud, I have built many of the cloud security response processes with my team that are utilized across GCP for responding to threats of various sizes and scale.

-While that may sound impressive, it was not done in a vacuum, I learned from some of the best, specifically -- folks like [Matt Linton](https://mattlinton.com/blog/provingnegatives.html), [John Strand](https://www.blackhillsinfosec.com/team/john-strand/), [Jake Williams](https://infosec.exchange/@malwarejake), [Rob Lee](https://www.sans.org/profiles/rob-lee), [Lesley Carhart](https://tisiphone.net/), either through personal 1:1 mentorship, classes, or in general reading their blogs and education.
+While that may sound impressive, it was not done in a vacuum, I am supported by an excellent team, and leadership.
+Further, I learned from some of the best, specifically -- folks like [Matt Linton](https://mattlinton.com/blog/provingnegatives.html), [John Strand](https://www.blackhillsinfosec.com/team/john-strand/), [Jake Williams](https://infosec.exchange/@malwarejake), [Rob Lee](https://www.sans.org/profiles/rob-lee), [Lesley Carhart](https://tisiphone.net/), either through personal 1:1 mentorship, classes, or in general reading their writings and education.
 All folks I look up to, admire, and aspire to become as I grow further in my career.

-In addition, I've been lucky, privileged even, to work with amazing folks from Google who have honed and built up our IR processes for over a decade, influenced by processes such as the [Incident Command System (ICS)](https://emilms.fema.gov/is_0029a/groups/27.html).
-So while I may have constructed many of our new processes, I would not have been able to do so without the historical context and learnings of those who came before me, and are still improving to this day.
+Frankly, I've been lucky, privileged even, to work with amazing folks from Google who have honed and built up our IR processes for over a decade, influenced by processes such as the [Incident Command System (ICS)](https://emilms.fema.gov/is_0029a/groups/27.html).
+So while I may have had a guiding hand in constructing many of our new processes, I would not have been able to do so without the historical context and learnings of those who came before me, and are still improving to this day.

 ---